 SSL Re-Encryption or SSL Full Proxy are other terms for the same thing.
 The BIG-IP system accepts encrypted inbound traffic and decrypts it for traffic analysis purposes using this mechanism.
 However, it re-encrypts the connection before transmitting it to the destination servers.
 When the edge device performs a deep packet inspection to ensure that the contents of the SSL-encrypted transmission are safe, or when unencrypted traffic crossing the internal network poses a security risk, SSL bridging can be advantageous.

-Secure ports, such as port 443, are configured on servers.
+-Secure ports, such as port 443, are configured on servers so .

 SSL passthrough is one of the key configuration options for load balancing encrypted online traffic.
 Passing data through a load balancer to a server without decrypting it is known as SSL passthrough.
 The data is encrypted as it travels through the load balancer thanks to an SSL pass through.
 As a result, installing an SSL certificate on the load balancer is not required for proxy SSL passthrough settings.
 SSL certificates are installed on the backend server because the load balancer does not handle SSL connections.